TANGO-Project/monitor-infrastructure/rest-api/README.md

 GET "/api/power-stats/:host/:t1/:t2"
 ```

-Get the power stats of a host
+Returns the power stats (and other metrics like temperatura, usage...) of a host

 **Parameters:** Time parameters should be expressed in Universal Time (UTC).